 One of the most popular methods for getting out of debt is to cut up your credit cards.
-While this may seem like a drastic measure, it’s actually one that many people find success with as they work their way towards living an “all cash” lifestyle.
+While this may seem like a drastic measure, it’s one that many people find success with as they work towards living an “all cash” lifestyle.

-There are pros and cons to cutting up your card so before you make any decisions on what method will work best for you, be sure to explore all possible options and weigh them against each other.
+There are pros and cons to cutting up your card, so before you decide what method will work best for you, explore all possible options and weigh them against each other.

-But deciding whether or not to cut up your credit card can be tough.
+However, deciding whether or not to cut up your credit card can take time and effort.
 Here are some pros and cons to help you make an informed decision to cut up your credit card to get out of debt.

 Pros Of Cutting Up Your Credit Card

 Cutting up your credit card is a great idea for many reasons.
-You’ll save money, you won’t be able to make impulsive purchases, and don’t have the hassle of worrying about how much cash will last at the end of each month!
+You’ll save money, you won’t be able to make impulsive purchases, and you won’t have the hassle of worrying about how much cash will last at the end of each month!

 Here are more tips to convince you that cutting up your credit card is a good idea.